chyroshan066/docs/Express.js/Express-router.md

 export const learnRouter = router;
 ```

-Then we import the exported "router" in our "indext.ts" file;
+Then we import the exported "router" in our "app.ts" file inside our "server" folder adjacent to "index.ts" file;

 ```
-import { learnRouter } from "./routes/learn.route.ts";
+import { learnRouter } from "../routes/learn.route.ts";
 ```

 After that we use "app.use()" method and pass the "router" we imported.